KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 It is particularly effective in controlled environments, where preprocessing steps significantly enhance performance

 ##### Insights
+- Dataset:
+This project uses the Extended Yale Face Database B which contains 16128 images of 28 human subjects under 9 poses and 64 illumination conditions
 - Impact of Lighting Variations:
 Extreme lighting conditions can distort facial features, affecting recognition performance
 - Role of Preprocessing:
 Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images and will therefore be performed in this project
 - Limitations:
-Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation.
+Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation
 - Motivation and Significance
 Facial recognition is central to security systems, biometric authentication, and mobile applications.
 However, real-world environments present challenges like lighting variability.
 This project demonstrates how machine learning algorithms, particularly SVM, can address these challenges, contributing to the development of more reliable systems.
 -----------------------------------------------------------------------------------------------------